Skip to content

 Echo May Help Detect PAH Progression Early4

 Updated guidelines emphasize monitoring changes in RV function to track disease progression.
-Echos are a valuable tool for detecting moderate RV dysfunction early in patients with PAH who may otherwise appear stable—even if their FC and 6MWD are improving.4,7
+Detecting moderate PAH with echo is key to identifying early RV dysfunction in patients who may seem clinically stable, even if their FC and 6MWD are improving.4,8

 Why Orenitram